 BUSINESS IN LITHUANIA

-Leinonen’s team provides support when selecting which establishment form would be the most suitable for you (e.g. limited liability company, branch, etc.).
-It should be noted that the company’s activity in Lithuania may not require establishment of the company, i.e. tax registration for VAT, payroll or corporate income tax purposes may be sufficient.
+Leinonen team provides support when selecting which establishment form would be the most suitable for you (e.g., limited liability company, branch, etc.).
+It should be noted that the company’s activity in Lithuania may not require the establishment of the company, i.e. tax registration for VAT, payroll, or corporate income tax purposes may be sufficient.

 Lithuania is a business-friendly country.
-In addition to the stress-free procedure of opening a business in the country, from 2025 tax year, the standard corporate income tax (CIT) will be increased up to 16% (currently the rate is 15%) and the reduced CIT will be increased up to 6 % (currently the rate is 5 %) as a result of increasing costs for national Defense Fund package.
-In addition, if a company covers specific requirements, there may be no tax applied in the first year of operation!
+In addition to the stress-free procedure of opening a business in the country.
+From the 2026 tax year, the standard corporate income tax (hereinafter – CIT) is increased up to 17% (in 2025 the rate was 16%) and the reduced CIT is increased up to 7% (in 2025 the rate was 6%).
+In addition, if a company covers specific requirements, there may be no tax applied in the first two years of operation!

 If you want to find out more regarding taxation and/or requirements for tax reduction, contact one of our experienced tax specialists.